Erastova-group/ClayCode/docs/tutorials.md

     * LDH31.

-Note, that Pyrophilite composition is not given in the .CSV file, and it s fully described in the .YAML.
+Note, that Pyrophyllite composition is not given in the .CSV file, and it s fully described in the .YAML.